 - fracturing, splintering and/or breaking

-- puncturing, perforating, or piercing internal organs, veins, arteries,
+- puncturing, perforating, or piercing internal organs, veins, arteries, or other tissue

 - lodging in and/or otherwise obstructing an artery

-- actually causing pulmonary embolisms (the very problem the filter is designed
+- actually causing pulmonary embolisms (the very problem the filter is designed to prevent)

 - causing injury to the heart and lungs